Nick Fortes Player Props: Marlins vs. Nationals

 - Fortes has two doubles, four home runs and nine walks while batting .232.

-- He has hit a home run in 9.5% of his games this season, and 2.7% of his plate appearances.
+- He has hit a home run in 9.5% of his games this season, and 2.7% of his trips to the plate.

-- Fortes has driven in a run in 12 games this season (28.6%), including two games with multiple runs batted in.
+- In 12 games this year (28.6%), Fortes has picked up an RBI, including two games with multiple runs batted in.

 - In 12 of 42 games this season, he has scored, including multiple runs once.